IHCantabria/ih-leaflet-velocity/README.md

 The speed unit option refers to the unit used to express the wind speed in the control.
 It can be `m/s` for meter per second, `k/h` for kilometer per hour or `kt` for knots.
 If not given defaults to `m/s`.

+# 🌊 Wave Mode Explanation

+When `waveMode` is enabled, the visualization adapts to represent waves instead of standard velocity particles.
+This means:

+- **Particle Behavior**:
+  The particles move according to the provided velocity data, but their representation changes to mimic wave shapes instead of individual velocity particles.

+- **Wave Height Representation**:
+  If the data array contains a third parameter with wave height information, the waves will be rendered with different sizes and colors according to their height.

+- **Control Display**:
+  The height of the waves will be displayed in the control, allowing users to visualize the intensity of the swell.

 ## Public methods